 337 Hospitality Information Systems Fall, Spring.
 3(3-0) P: HB 237 and CSE 101 R: Open only to juniors or seniors in the Hospitality Business major.
 Technology for gathering, analyzing, storing and communicating information within the hospitality industry.
 345 Quantity Food Production Systems Fall, Spring.
 3(3-0) P: HB 265 R: Open to juniors or seniors in the School of Hospitality Business or in the Hospitality Business major.
 Organization of food and beverage operations.
 Product knowledge, especially purchasing, storing, preparing and production in food service operations.
 Menu development and recipe management.
 345L Quantity Food Production Systems Laboratory Fall, Spring.
 1(0-2) P: HB 265 or concurrently or approval of school R: Open to juniors or seniors in the School of Hospitality Business or in the Hospitality Business major.
 C: HB 345 concurrently.
 Practical applications of organization in food and beverage operations.
 Product knowledge, especially purchasing, storing, preparing, and production in food service operations.
 Menu development and recipe management.
 346 Onsite Foodservice Management Spring.
 3(3-0) P: HB 267 and HB 265 R: Open to juniors or seniors in the School of Hospitality Business.
 Onsite and noncommercial foodservice business and management.
 Current issues and future trends in foodservice.
 Contract firms and self-operated management companies.
 Contract development.
 347 The Foodservice Distribution Channel Spring.
 3(3-0) P: HB 265 and HB 267 R: Open to juniors or seniors in the School of Hospitality Business.
 Business and management of the foodservice distribution channel.
 Relationships among foodservice manufacturers, brokers, and distributors.
 Valueadded services.
 Request for proposal (RFP) process.
 Current issues and future trends.
 349 Facilities Maintenance and Systems Fall.
 3(3-0) P: HB 237 Managing the physical plant of a hospitality business.
 Key systems, safety, preventive maintenance, energy conservation.
-Hospitality Business Ownership 358 Spring.
-3(3-0) P: HB 237 and HB 267 and HB 307 R: Open to juniors in the School of Hospitality Business.
-Hospitality business ownership qualities and characteristics.
+358 Hospitality Business Ownership Spring.
+3(3-0) P: HB 237 and HB 267 and (HB 307 or concurrently) R: Open to juniors or seniors in the School of Hospitality Busi- Hospitality business ownership qualities and characteristics.
 Thinking like an owner and resultant actions.
-Ownership responsibilities across all functional areas of the hospitality entrepreneur business Hospitality Business v-Commerce 370 Spring.
+Ownership responsibilities across all functional areas of the hospitality entrepreneur business.
+370 Hospitality Business v-Commerce Spring.
 3(3-0) P: HB 337 R: Not open to freshmen.

 Technology and marketing considerations for automatic merchandising in the hospitality industry.
 375 Hospitality Marketing Fall, Spring.
-3(3-0) P: HB 337 R: Open only to juniors or seniors in The School of Hospitality Business.
-Not open to students with credit in MSC 300 or MSC 327.
+3(3-0) R: Open to juniors or seniors in the School of Hospitality Business.
+Not open to students with credit in MKT 300 or MKT 327.
 Marketing of hospitality products and services in an increasingly competitive, global, and culturally diverse market.
 376 Hospitality Sales Process Fall.
-3(3-0) P: (HB 375) R: Open only to juniors or seniors in The School of Hospitality Business.
-Not open to students with credit in MSC 313 Management of the sales process in the hospitality industry.
+3(3-0) P: HB 375 or concurrently R: Open to juniors or seniors in the School of Hospitality Business.
+Not open to students with credit in MKT 313.
+Management of the sales process in the hospitality industry.